prettier/prettier/commands.md

 ```

 This is a group with opening and closing brackets, and possibly
 indented contents.
-Because it's a `multilineGroup` it will always be
+Because it's a `group` it will always be
 broken up if any of the sub-expressions are broken.